 P172+18 was first recognized as a far-away quasar, after having been previously identified as a radio source, at the Magellan Telescope at Las Campanas Observatory in Chile by Bañados and Mazzucchelli.
 “As soon as we got the data, we inspected it by eye, and we knew immediately that we had discovered the most distant radio-loud quasar known so far,” says Bañados.

-However, owing to a short observation time, the team did not have enough data to study the object in detail.
+However, owing to the short observation time, the team did not have enough data to study the object in detail.
 A flurry of observations with other telescopes followed, including with the X-shooter instrument on ESO’s VLT, which allowed them to dig deeper into the characteristics of this quasar, including determining key properties such as the mass of the black hole and how fast it’s eating up matter from its surroundings.
 Other telescopes that contributed to the study include the National Radio Astronomy Observatory’s Very Large Array and the Keck Telescope in the US.

 This video sequence starts from a wide-field view of the region of the sky around P172+18 and closes in on the very distant quasar, a bright object that lies at the center of a remote galaxy and is powered by a supermassive black hole.
 The galaxy itself is surrounded by a very large bubble of ionized gas; artist’s impressions of both the bubble and the galaxy are seen in the sequence.
 The final view is an artist’s impression of the quasar and its radio jets.
 Credit: ESO/M. Kornmesser/L. Calçada/Digitized Sky Survey 2/N. Risinger (skysurvey.org)